 It had not just been the seething of her ire.
 She felt a wave of heat radiating behind her, so she turned towards the only other light source in the room.
 It was a stove that lay in the corner, just beside the open front door.
 She could not tell what it was burning, but it made little more than a quiet hiss and the flames in the hearth had almost no color to them.
-She saw a metal pipe leading up into the ceiling, just as she had seen in Jaya’s house, but it was less riddled with rust.
+There was a metal pipe leading up into the ceiling, just as she had seen in Jaya’s house, but it was less riddled with rust.

 “Before, I was staring out into the yard and I didn’t see you,” she said.
 “How did I not notice something as obvious as a fire?
 How did I not smell any smoke?”

 “These are your spirits.
 That is you burning in the stove, and naturally you are noseblind to your own scent.”

 Kanna looked deeply into the blue flames, but there was nothing familiar about them.
 The moment she thought she saw a shape dancing in the chamber, it would flicker and disappear.
 “Stop lying to me.
 I’ve seen motor exhaust before.
 I’ve smelled it, too.
 This is nothing like it.”

 “You’ve smelled what the soldiers use, which is a blend of plant oils along with your father’s ethanol.
 They mix and dirty the fuel to make up for the shortage—but yaw oil is not very efficient and it smells bad.
 Pure ethanol has almost no smell, hardly any smoke.
 Maybe a sweet taste in the air, but that’s all.
 It’s why the priestesses won’t use anything else.”